Opposing Demands: Navigating Life’s Complexities

 We believe nonsense because it tickles our soul, invoking security amidst the chaos.
 We fail to skeptically examine beliefs, allowing several contradicting ideas to simultaneously live in our minds.
 And, we cheer for large movements but fight against the personal implications of those movements.
-A notable conflict is our desire for both autonomy and social acceptance.
+A notable conflict is our desire for both autonomy and social acceptance (Murphy, 2024).
 But these desires conflict—to fulfill one, we must neglect the other.
 We cite magical antidotal messages to soothe the conflict: Do what you want; never settle; you deserve the very best.
 But when this logic is not scrutinized against social commitment, we may severely damage relationships by sacrificing social contracts in selfish service of ourselves.
 Conversely, we also champion compassion, encouraging self-sacrifice to benefit the whole.

 Competing Desires